TrinityCore/tc-wiki/database/335/world/quest_template.md

 &nbsp;

 ### RewardFactionOverride\[1-5]
-This field is used to give reputation values not present in QuestFactionReward.dbc or to override them if **RewardFactionValue\*** is wrong for some reason.
+This field is used to give reputation values not present in [QuestFactionReward](/files/DBC/335/questfactionreward) or to override them if **RewardFactionValue\*** is wrong for some reason.
 The value in this field is 100× the intended reputation reward (if you want to give 400 rep, put 40000 in **RewardFactionOverride\***).
 &nbsp;

 ### TimeAllowed